Volumetric Displays

 “This computation is performed on a high-end NVIDIA GPU within the Volume Rendering Unit, and the results are stored in the Core Rendering Electronics (CRE).
 The CRE drives three Texas Instruments DMDs (Digital Micromirror Device) at approximately 6,000 frames per second with these slices, which are projected onto a diffuse screen that rotates at 900 rpm.
 The result is a crisp, bright, 3D image that can be viewed from any angle.”[Link]

-A more recent version of this type of display is the Voxon VX1 ($9800USD).
+A more recent version of this type of display is the Voxon VX1 by the Australian company Voxon Photonics.
 Their former product was the Voxiebox.
 These displays use a high speed scientific projector and a rear projection platform that is moved up and down extremely quickly.
 The movement of the platform, the refresh rate of the projector and the content that is being drawn are all synced together by software.
 As the platform moves, a different slice of a 3D image is projected.
 As these slices are projected, the viewer’s brain assembles them into a persistent volumetric image.
+Each "pixel" on the display would be refered to as a voxel or volumetric pixel.

 The Z axis resolution of the Voxon display is primarily limited by the frame rate of the projector and the lateral motion of the projection platform.
 There are also challenges with scaling this display to a considerably larger size for a number of reasons.
 Moving a much larger platform up and down a greater distance at a rapid pace isn’t outside of the realm of mechanical possibility, but it would be a different engineering challenge to make this display several meters wide and move up and down a few meters multiple times in a second.
 A larger platform also requires a brighter specialized projector, which comes at its own cost.